chathika/NL4Py/Experiments/SIMPAT/README.md

 ## Requirements

-The experiments in the article have been conducted on a Windows 64 Bit, Intel Core i7 machine with 32 GB of memory.
-Windows 64 Bit is recommended for the replication of the experiments due to restrictions with running PyNetLogo with IPyParallel in experiment 5.3.
-The other experiments in the article can be reproduced on MacOS or Linux.
+The experiments in the article have been conducted on a  Intel(R)  Corei7-7700  CPU  (7th  generation)  PC  with  16GB  of  RAM running  Windows  10  (64Bit),  and  an  AWS  m5.8xlarge  EC2  instance  with  32cores  and  128  GB  memory.
+Windows 64 Bit or Ubuntu 16.04+ is recommended for the replication of the experiments.

 The general requirements to run NL4Py are:
 * System must have NetLogo 6 or higher installed. https://ccl.northwestern.edu/netlogo/download.shtml
 * System must have JDK 8 or higher installed and set path to java bin included in environment variables.
 JDK 1.8 is recommended http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 * System must have Python 2.7 or higher or Python 3.6 or higher installed (Python 3 recommended).
-Recommend using Anaconda to setup Python, as Experiment 5.3 requires IPython, and Jupyter notebook (packaged and installed with Anaconda) a requirement of parallelizing PyNetLogo, a platform used to benchmark NL4Py.
+Recommend using Anaconda to setup Python.
 Anaconda will also install common Python packages (Numpy, Pandas, and Matplotlib) that are used in the experiments. https://repo.anaconda.com/archive/Anaconda3-5.2.0-Windows-x86_64.exe

 NL4Py has been tested with NetLogo 6.

-###Additional Requirements for Experiment 5.3
+###Additional Requirements for Experiment 5.2

-To run experiment 5.3, PyNetLogo requires Jupyter notebook and IPyParallel:
-* Please install Anaconda 1.8.7.
-Jupyter notebook will be installed with Anaconda. and Jupyter notebook ( tested with version 5.5.0).
-Jupyter notebook is opened through the Anaconda navigator and can be used with either version of Python above.

-Finally, please use pip as follows to install the following packages:
+Please use pip as follows to install the following packages:

 ```
 >pip install nl4py